Orthonectida: Classification

 The phylum consists of about 20 known species, of which Rhopalura ophiocomae is the best-known.
 The phylum is not divided into classes or orders, and contains just two families.

-Although originally described in 1877 as a class, and later characterized as an order of the phylum Mesozoa, recent study has suggested that orthonectids are quite different from the rhombozoans, the other group in Mesozoa.
+Although originally described in 1877 as a class, and later characterized as an order of the phylum Mesozoa, a 1996 study has suggested that orthonectids are quite different from the rhombozoans, the other group in Mesozoa.
 The genome of one orthonectid species, Intoshia linei, has been sequenced.
 These animals are simplified spiralians.
 The genome data confirm earlier findings which allocated these organisms to Spiralia based on their morphology.

 Their position in the spiralian phylogenetic tree has yet to be determined.
 Some work appears to relate them to the Annelida and, within the Annelida, finds them most closely allied to the Clitellata.
 On the other hand, a 2022 study compensating for long-branch attraction has recovered the traditional grouping of Orthonectida with rhombozoans in a monophyletic Mesozoa placed close to Platyhelminthes or Gnathifera.
 This supports a previous study which found orthonectids and rhombozoans to make a monophyletic taxon Mesozoa and form a clade with Rouphozoa (platyhelminths and gastrotrichs).